 - Encourage children to use the red, white and blue sensory bin to practice mixing and measuring.

 This quick & easy 4th of July activity provides hours of fun and a perfect opportunity to keep little hands busy while you read all of your favorite Independence Day picture books to your preschooler or kindergartner.

 After all, reading aloud while the kiddos play is one of our absolute most favorite things to do together.
 I encourage you to spend time reading to and researching with your little kids.
 It’s a wonderful experience to learn as a family.
 And of course I’m always surprised by how much I learn too!

 Independence Day Crafts & Activities

 If you’re looking for more fun crafts and activities to celebrate Independence Day with your little kids, then definitely take a look at these ones.

-Don’t forget to check back if you’re interested in seeing what we’re up to next week with our Treasure Island theme from Experience Early Learning (formerly Mother Goose Time).
+Don’t forget to check back if you’re interested in seeing what we’re up to next week with our island theme.
 And if you missed it, check out this year’s preschool homeschool space post.